duohub-ai/deepfilter-lambda-container/README.md

 ## Use in production

-There are three ways to work with the fact that AppSync and API Gateway time out after 30 and 29 seconds respectively.
+There are many ways to work with the fact that AppSync and API Gateway time out after 30 and 29 seconds respectively, as well as Lambda rate limits.
+Some methods are listed below.

 1. Use Step Functions to run the lambda function.
 2. Start the Lambda asynchonously from another Lambda with a 'Job' definition and have the audio clean Lambda update the job definition to a status of 'complete' when it is finished.
 The frontend polls the job status while a user is active on the page and the job status is not complete, and if the job status is complete when a user loads the page, no ping is needed.
+Only works for a few samples due rate limits.
 3. Call a Lambda from this Lambda which creates a subscription that the client can read when the job is complete.
+4. To start cleaning samples, call a Lambda which populates an SQS queue with your samples - one message per sample, batched by 10.
+Create a Processing table to store the batchID and progress.
+Have this Lambda update the processing table with an [incremental update](https://aws.amazon.com/blogs/database/implement-auto-increment-with-amazon-dynamodb/).
+Poll the Processing table for completed / total.

 ## Project Structure